mebeim/aoc/2021/README.md

 we can also use the [`@cache`][py-functools-cache] decorator as a shortcut for `@lru_cache(maxsize=None)`.

-We can apply the decorator our function like this:
+We can apply the decorator to our function like this:

 ```python
 @lru_cache(maxsize=None)